Some properties are exempt from council tax, which means there is no charge to pay.

 - Self-contained annexes that are part of another home, and are occupied by dependent relatives that are over 65, or disabled, or severely mentally impaired.

-If you want to claim an exemption for any of the above reasons please contact us using the contact details at the bottom of this page.
+If you want to claim an exemption for any of the above reasons, please email us.
 We may ask you to fill in an application form and provide proof, and we may need to inspect your home.

 If you wish to advise us that you have been made bankrupt, please email us.